hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Applied filters overflow

-If the number of filterable parameters is large, there's a likelihood that the number of applied filters may also extend to multiple lines.
+If the number of filterable parameters is large, there’s a likelihood that the number of applied filters may also extend to multiple lines.
 In this scenario the same methods apply as the filter bar and sidebar.

 Depending on the context of the filtering pattern, it may be helpful to display the applied filters to the user at all times.
 This can assist in easy dismissal of specific filters and help the user better parse how a data set is being filtered.